People + Planet

 CREATING OPPORTUNITIES FOR EQUALITY

 BIPOC Partnership Grant Program: We offer two $1,000 grants for BIPOC estheticians or spa owners each year.
 The intention of these grants is to provide opportunity in an industry where systemic racism has created barriers.
 The credits can go to either an existing BIPOC partner who expresses the need, or to a new partnership applicant.
+We are unable to issue the Grant to any wellness location that does not have an emphasis on skin care.
 Please see this page for more details on this program or to apply.

 In addition to the BIPOC Partnership Grant Program, we will offer one full scholarship for a BIPOC esthetician to attend our next Laurel Skin Retreat.
 We will also offer multiple partial-trade accessibility credits to as many attendees as is financially possible for us.
 We will announce these details and open applications once the next Laurel Skin Retreat is formally scheduled.